Introducing Strong Women. Better Texas.

 THE STATE OF WOMEN IN TEXAS

-This four-part series takes a deep dive into the findings of the 2024 Economic Issues for Women in Texas Report.
+This four-part series, made possible by the generous support of longtime Texas Women’s Foundation champion Dodee Frost Crockett, takes a deep dive into the findings of the 2024 Economic Issues for Women in Texas Report.
 Each episode features expert insights and real stories from women across Texas, highlighting the challenges, lived experiences, and solutions that can drive meaningful change.

 Through candid conversations with subject matter experts, we’ll explore key economic issues and the steps we can take to build #StrongWomenBetterTexas.